nordquip/sousms/doc/UseCases.md

 *There is access to the help section for account holders

 ###Postconditions
-*Successful – Help section found and account question located *Unsuccessful – User unable to access/find help section and/or account question not found
+*Successful ãƒ»Help section found and account question located *Unsuccessful ãƒ»User unable to access/find help section and/or account question not found

 ###Dialog
 1. User has a question about using the account